kumarlabgit/ESL-PSC/README.md

    - `ESL_PSC_PYTHON` should point to your Python executable
    - `ESL_PSC_PYTHONPATH` should point to a directory containing `esl_psc_cli` and `gui` modules (the repo root works)

-#### 4. Package-manager artifacts

-- A Conda package artifact is published in releases (`.conda`).
-- Conda-forge recipe output is published for feedstock or staged-recipes use.
-- A Homebrew formula output is published as `esl-psc.rb`.
-- A Debian package artifact is published as `esl-psc_<version>_amd64.deb` for direct install:
-  `sudo apt install ./esl-psc_<version>_amd64.deb`

-### Linux install verification status (v2.5.1)

-- Source install: verified on this Linux host (`esl-psc`, `pairs`, `site-counter` help commands).
-- Prebuilt Linux toolkit and `.deb` binaries: on this host they require a newer glibc (`GLIBC_2.39`).
-If you run into that, use the source install path or conda.

 ## Graphical User Interface ##

-If you are new to ESL-PSC and want the simplest path, start with the screenshot guide in [`docs/gui-quickstart.md`](docs/gui-quickstart.md).
+If you are new to ESL-PSC and want the simplest path, start with the guide in [`docs/gui-quickstart.md`](docs/gui-quickstart.md).

-June 2025:

 We introduced a GUI that wraps all of ESL-PSC's functionality in an easy-to-use wizard-style app: